Jonathan L. Friedmann, Ph.D.

 Western classical music, as a generic term separate from the segmented musical chronology, has a quality of timelessness.
 Works spanning more than three-hundred years—from Bach to Stravinsky and beyond—are grouped together in concert halls, radio programs, and the public’s imagination.
 Judged as outstanding specimens of their kind, they exhibit wide stylistic variations and expressive techniques, yet reside comfortably side by side as “classics.”

-Leonard Bernstein, speaking at a Young People’s Concert, pinpointed key contrasts between classical and other types of music: “The real difference is that when a composer writes a piece of what’s usually called classical music, he puts down the exact notes that he wants, the exact instruments or voices that he wants to play or sing those notes—even the exact number of instruments or voices; and he also writes down as many directions as he can think of, to tell the players or singers as carefully as he can everything they need to know about how fast or slow it should go, how loud it should be, and millions of other things to help the performers to give an exact performance of those notes he thought up.”
+Leonard Bernstein, speaking at a Young People’s Concert, pinpointed key contrasts between classical and other types of music: “The real difference is that when a composer writes a piece of what’s usually called classical music, he puts down the exact notes that he wants, the exact instruments or voices that he wants to play or sing them—even to the exact number of instruments or voices.
+He also writes down as many directions as he can think of, to tell the players or singers as carefully as he can everything they need to know about how fast or slow it should go, how loud or soft it should be, and millions of other things to help the performers to give an exact performance of those notes he thought up.”
 Contrastingly, Bernstein argued, “there’s no end to the ways in which [a popular tune] can be played or sung.”

 Variations in classical performances stem not from self-initiated diversions, but from trying to interpret what the composer meant as closely as possible.
 Despite nuances of tempo, mood, and accentuation, the notes and instrumentation remain largely intact.
 These stabilized traits departed from the Medieval and Renaissance periods, when instrumentation was flexible, improvisation was integral, and notation was under-prescriptive.
 The meticulous directions and normalized expectations of classical music have ensured its transmission as a repeatable and recognizable art form.